jojivk/Deep-Reinforcement-Learning-/MADDPG/README.md

-# 1. Problem
+# 1. Problem : Collaboration and Competition
    Train multiple agents to play a game of Tennis.

-In this environment, JMJ
+   In this environment, the observation space consists of 24 variables corresponding to the position and velocity of the ball and racket for each individual agent.
+The generated actions are two continuous values, corresponding to movement to & fro from the net, and jumping.

    In this implementation a single MADDPG agent trains two DDPG agents.
 The task is episodic, and to solve the environment,    the agents must get an average score of 0.50 score over 100 consecutive episodes.

 # 2. Frameworks
    The solution uses pytorch to build the training n/w and to deply the model network